-More than ever before the roles of plant and facilities maintenance management professionals involve diverse issues and concerns as organizations work diligently to improve profit margins and grow their market shares.
+Today, plant and facilities maintenance management professionals face an increasing number of diverse issues and concerns as organizations work diligently to improve profit margins and grow their market shares.
 As more plant and facilities maintenance professionals assume leadership roles in these activities, they find they must clearly demonstrate their expertise.
 The Certified Professional Maintenance Manager (CPMM) credential is designed to validate that you, as a certified individual, possess the professional expertise and knowledge required to successfully perform plant and facilities maintenance management activities.
 Becoming a certified Professional Maintenance Manager will leave no doubts about your ability to manage a profitable maintenance

 CPE Live Review Course

 Since 1975, thousands of people have earned AFE’s prestigious Certified Plant Engineer credential.
 They have distinguished themselves by pursuing, achieving, and retaining competence in all the disciplines of the plant/facilities engineering field.
 As a result, according to research, a CPE earns a higher salary than his or her non-certified counterpart.
 As times change, so does the program.
 Areas covered in the CPE training and testing include electrical engineering, mechanical engineering, civil engineering, economics, management, federal safety regulations, HVAC operations, maintenance, controls, and instrumentation.
 Anyone who successfully completes this program is truly well rounded.
 CPEs are everywhere.
 They are employed in various public and private establishments.
-They serve the U.S. Army, Navy, Air Force and Corps of Engineers, U.S. Departments of State, along with Defense and Energy.
-The businesses they keep running manufacture everything from food to pharmaceuticals, aluminum, and plastics.
-Some CPEs are self-employed consultants others are executives.
+They serve the U.S. Army, Navy, Air Force, Corps of Engineers, and U.S. Departments of State, Defense, and Energy.
+Their businesses manufacture everything from food to pharmaceuticals, aluminum to plastics.
+Some CPEs are self-employed consultants, while others are executives.

 CPS Live Review Course

-Supervisors must demonstrate proficiency in varying roles within the plant/facility workplace that include a blend of technical know-how and interpersonal skills.
-Basic supervision requires individuals that understand what to do in the face of change, be effective communicators, empower employees and enable them to overcome the daily challenges they face.
-Most importantly, create an atmosphere where each employee has the opportunity to contribute to the success of the organization.
+Supervisors must demonstrate proficiency in varying roles within the plant/facility workplace, including a blend of technical know-how and interpersonal skills.
+Basic supervision requires individuals who understand what to do when faced with change, how to effectively communicate with others, and how to empower employees and enable them to overcome the daily challenges they face.
+Most importantly, they create an atmosphere where each employee has the opportunity to contribute to the success of the organization.
 As more plant and facilities personnel move into leadership roles, they find they must clearly demonstrate their expertise.
 The CPS credential is designed to validate that you, as a certified individual, possess the professional expertise and knowledge required to successfully perform plant and facilities supervisory activities.
-Becoming a Certified Professional Supervisor will leave no doubts about your ability to provide first-line supervision within the organization.
+Becoming a Certified Professional Supervisor will leave no doubts as to your ability to provide first-line supervision within the organization.

-* For more information and registration, please contact the head of the Professional
+* For more information and registration, please contact us by email at